twemyss/hhsearch-figgen/README.md

 You should examine the hits file, and then choose the hit numbers of the domains that you wish to show on the figure.

-This configuration section holds a JSON array of each domain you wish to include
+This configuration section holds a JSON array of each domain you wish to include.

+Each individual domain is a JSON object structured like the following:

 ```
+{
     "pfam_hit_number": [4, 5],
     "name": "Coiled-Coil",
     "colour": [0.9, 0.1, 0.1, 0.5]
+}
 ```

 In this example, hits number 4 and 5 would be labelled as "Coiled-Coil" and shown in a semi-transparent red colour.